Sotiris Chamos

-Sotiris Chamos (Σωτήρης Χάμος; born 15 December 1993) is a Greek professional footballer who plays as a midfielder for PO Elassona.
+Sotiris Chamos (Σωτήρης Χάμος; born 15 December 1993) is a Greek professional footballer who plays as a midfielder for Hellas München.

 Career

 Chamos was born on December 15, 1993, in Elassona, a town and a municipality in the Larissa regional unit in Greece.
-He began his career from the youth team of his hometown, P.O.E.
+He began his career from the youth team of his hometown, PO Elassona.
 He has also played for Niki Volos, Tilikratis and for Oikonomos Tsaritsani, (teams of lower National Categories), until August 2015, when he made a major step to his career signing for AEL, under the recommendation of his coach Ratko Dostanić.
 On 1 February 2016 Chamos was given on loan to Gamma Ethniki club Pydna Kitros until the end of the season.